As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 James Harrison retired from the NFL in 2019, but even in his final years, he instilled fear in the hearts of opponents.
 He wasn’t blessed with strength or speed, but he built it through sheer hard work.
 He owes a lot of his success to his dedication in the weight room — his intense workouts speak for themselves.

 The former undrafted linebacker out of Kent State turned two-time Super Bowl Champion and NFL Defensive Player of the Year played the same amount of snaps for the Steelers at age 28 as he did at age 38.
-His standards for in-season weight training resemble the lengths other players strive for to keep their bodies in peak shape all season long.
+His standards for in-season weight training resembled the lengths other players strive for to keep their bodies in peak shape all season long.

 Strong Is an Understatement